Anime Review: 'Code Geass: Akito the Exiled' (2012) OVA

 I highly recommend this anime to anyone who loved Code Geass: Lelouch of the Rebellion.
 It is a nice tie-in at will hold you over until Code Geass: Lelouch of the Resurrection comes out, but that will still be awhile.

-I can only hope Funimation will reunite the original English dub voice cast like they did for this OVA series.
-If you enjoyed Code Geass you can watch the English Dub on FunimationNow, or the subtitled version on Crunchyroll whenever they actually add it to their catalog.
+Funimation brought back the original voice actors for their characters.
+If you enjoyed Code Geass you can watch the English Dub on FunimationNow, or the subtitled version on Funimation's website as well.